 Consequences of breach of this Policy

-- You shall be held liable for any and all costs incurred by Maru Telecoms as a result of your violation of these terms and conditions.
+- You shall be held liable for any and all costs incurred by Maru Africa as a result of your violation of these terms and conditions.
 This is including but is not limited to, attorney fees and costs resulting from Postmaster responses to complaints from and the cleanup of unsolicited commercial mailings and/or unauthorised bulk mailings and/or news server violations.